Skip to main content

 How to Identify

-Distinguished from annual bedding impatiens (I. walleriana) by the perennial habit (zone 6), the variegated foliage with a gold central band, and the autumn (versus summer) bloom time.
-Distinguished from I. hawkeri (New Guinea impatiens) by the smaller flowers and the gold-banded leaf variegation.
-The hardy perennial impatiens with gold-banded dark green foliage and autumn yellow flowers is diagnostic.
+Separated from the annual bedding impatiens I. walleriana by the perennial zone 6 hardiness, by the variegated foliage carrying a gold central band, and by the September–October bloom window (versus the summer bloom of I. walleriana).
+Separated from I. hawkeri (New Guinea impatiens) by the smaller individual flowers and by the gold-banded leaf variegation that I. hawkeri does not carry.
+A hardy perennial impatiens carrying gold-banded dark green foliage and autumn yellow flowers confirms identification.

 Appearance